 Passengers Carrying Children - Riding Aerial Lifts

-Adult passengers carrying children in their arms, or in any type of pack, may ride in gondolas but may not ride on chairlifts.
+Adult passengers carrying children in their arms, or in any type of pack, may not ride on chairlifts.

 - Snowmobiles, grooming vehicles and snowmaking operations may be encountered at any time.

 - Be advised that all poles, flags, fencing, signage and padding on equipment or objects, or other forms of marking devices, are used by the resort to inform you of the presence or location of potential obstacles or hazards.
 These markers are no guarantee of your safety and will not protect you from injury.
 It is your responsibility to stay away from marked areas.